olgadk7/olgadk7.github.io/_posts/2022-3-14-compound.md

 permalink: projects/compound
 ---

-# Querying Compound Finance metrics with Dune Analytics
+# Querying Compound Finance metrics with Dune Analytics (PostgreSQL)

 Last year I discovered Dune Analytics, but forgot to blog about it.
 Dune is a blockchain querying interface, which I’ve been waiting for since I first learned about crypto and data analytics in 2017.
 Dune encapsulates open finance values, such as transparent accessible data, open-source real-time intel, distributed ledgers.
 So when I was given some questions to query on Dune as part of a job application, I was excited to try this very pleasant way of accessing everything happening on blockchain.
 Here is how I approached the assignment and then some.
 [Final result](https://dune.xyz/olgadk7/compound_test)